eramne/bon-ui-qt/src/imports/bon/action/README.md

 Inherits: [QtQuick.Controls.Button](https://doc.qt.io/qt-6/qml-qtquick-controls2-button.html)

 Used to execute an action.
 Can have a label, an icon, or both.
 When used with only an icon, the button takes the shape of a circle, otherwise a rounded rectangle / pill shape, sized to fit the width of the label and icon.
 It has three different orders of contrast, specified by the `order` property.
 USe `icon.name` to set the icon.
+Also see [SmallIconButton](link needed).

 > **Note:** It is recommended to use the `onReleased` signal handler for click events, rather than `onClicked`, and `onToggled` for check/toggle events.